Are you wondering how to get to the Cu Chi Tunnels from Ho Chi Minh City? Should you take a tour or try to get there by yourself?

 We have used Get Your Guide many times throughout our travels and we felt comfortable using them again for this tour.
 We could read the latest reviews and we knew up front what was included and what was not.

 Duc was our guide for our Cu Chi Tunnels half-day tour.
-Duc was a guide for Vietnam Adventure Tours who run tours on behalf of Get Your Guide.
+Duc was a guide for Vietnam Adventure Tours and run tours on behalf of Get Your Guide.
 He was a great guide, funny and knowledgeable.

 We were guests of Get Your Guide and as always our opinions are our own.

-Opening Hours: 8 am to 5 pm.
+Cu Chi Tunnels Entrance is open from 8 am to 5 pm.

 Frequently Asked Questions on the Cu Chi Tunnels